PerfectGym/developer/content/api/clubs/whoisin.md

     GET Clubs/WhoIsIn

-Returns present in club users list.
+Returns list of users present in club.
+Only users that agreed to be listed are included.
+For details see [Update existing user][UpdateExistingUser], `showActivityInClub` property.

 ### Parameters